-Section 1 The responsibilities of the President shall include but not be restricted to: a.
-Presiding at all meetings of the Executive Board, general meetings of the Parent Association and at special meetings; b.
-Approving the volunteer committee heads; c.
-Being the representative for the Bishop Alemany community to the school Administration;d.
-Approving fundraisers proposed by the Executive Board committees; e.
+The responsibilities of the President shall include, but not be restricted to:

+- a.
+Presiding at all meetings of the Executive Board, general meetings of the Parent Association, and at special meetings; - b.
+Approving the volunteer committee heads; - c.
+Being the representative for the Bishop Alemany community to the School Administration; - d.
+Approving fundraisers proposed by the Executive Board committees; - e.
 Developing a budget and approving requests for expenditures.

-Section 2.
-The responsibilities of the Vice President shall include but not be restricted to: a.
-Performing the duties of an absent President; b.
-Performing such duties as assigned by the President; c.
+The responsibilities of the Vice President shall include, but not be restricted to:

+- a.
+Performing the duties of an absent President; - b.
+Performing such duties as assigned by the President; - c.
 Arranging for annual elections and forming a Nomination Committee consisting of 2-3 current Board members and general Parent Association members.
 Committee members should not be running for a current Executive Board position.

-Section 3 The responsibilities of the Secretary shall include but not be restricted to: a.
-Taking and publishing minutes of meetings:b.
-Notifying the members of all meetings, publishing an agenda and taking attendance; c.
-Ensuring parents' awareness, interest and involvement in school functions through e-mail, telephone and printed materials; d.
-Assisting the Chair for Parent Service Program. e.
-Submitting monthly publications to church bulletins, the Alemanian and the Alumni newsletter.
-Section 4 The responsibilities of the Treasurer shall include but not be restricted to: beetion 1 a.
-Coordinating accounts of all receipts and disbursements of the Association with each Event Chair and/or a Committee Treasurer and the school bookkeeper. b.
+The responsibilities of the Secretary shall include, but not be restricted to:

+- a.
+Taking and publishing minutes of meetings: - b.
+Notifying the members of all meetings, publishing an agenda, and taking attendance; - c.
+Ensuring parents' awareness, interest, and involvement in school functions through email, telephone, and printed materials: - d.
+Assisting the Chair for the Parent Service Program. - e.
+Submitting monthly publications to Church bulletins, the Alemanian, and the Alumni newsletter.

+The responsibilities of the Treasurer shall include, but not be restricted to:

+- a.
+Coordinating accounts of all receipts and disbursements of the Association with each Event Chair and/or a Committee Treasurer and the school bookkeeper. - b.
 Reporting receipts, disbursements and balance to the Executive Board and to the general membership at regularly scheduled meetings.

-Section 5 The responsibilities of the Parent Service Program Chair shall include but not be restricted to: a.
-Overseeing the Parent Mandatory Service Hours Program; keeping accurate records of each family's service program fulfillment; b.
-Notifying the general membership of their standings on a quarterly basis; c.
-Obtaining volunteer needs, and submitting volunteer lists for those needs Section 6 The responsibilities of the Counseling Support Chair shall include but not be restricted to: a.
-Coordinating parent volunteers to support and facilitate activities run by the Counseling department and other academically orientated activities; b.
+The responsibilities of the Parent Service Program Chair shall include, but not be restricted to:

+- a.
+Overseeing the Parent Mandatory Service Hours Program; keeping accurate records of each family's service program fulfillment; - b.
+Notifying the general membership of their standings on a quarterly basis; - c.
+Obtaining volunteer needs, and submitting volunteer lists for those needs.

+The responsibilities of the Counseling Support Chair shall include, but not be restricted to:

+- a.
+Coordinating parent volunteers to support and facilitate activities run by the Counseling Department and other academically orientated activities; - b.
 Reporting the schedule of events to the Executive Board at monthly meetings and requesting participation as needed.

-Section 7 The responsibilities of the Parent Activities Chair shall include but not be restricted to: beetion / a.
-Working with and supporting committee chairs to plan and implement Parent Association fundraisers such as Communion Breakfasts, Casino Night and Golf Tournament to raise funds for Post Promand other activities; b.
-Creating committees to run activities such as the Teacher Appreciation Luncheon and recognizing teacher birthdays; c.
-Helping organize parent volunteers for such activities; d.
+The responsibilities of the Parent Activities Chair shall include, but not be restricted to:

+- a.
+Working with and supporting committee chairs to plan and implement Parent Association fundraisers such as Communion Breakfasts, Casino Night, and Golf Tournament to raise funds for Post Prom and other activities: - b.
+Creating committees to run activities such as the Teacher Appreciation Luncheon and recognizing teacher birthdays; - c.
+Helping organize parent volunteers for such activities; - d.
 Reporting to the Executive Board at monthly meetings.

-Section 8 The responsibilities of the Arts Chair shall include but not be restricted to: a.
-Coordinating parent volunteers to support the Visual Arts, Drama, Band, Schola, and Dance programs of the school and to effect approved fundraisers each year to help support them;b.
-Reporting to the Executive Board at monthly meetings. o.
-Reporting to the Executive Doard at monthly meetings.
+The responsibilities of the Arts Chair shall include, but not be restricted to:

+a.
+Coordinating parent volunteers to support the Visual Arts, Drama, Band, Schola, and Dance programs of the school and to effect approved fundraisers each year to help support them;

+b.
+Reporting to the Executive Board at monthly meetings.

-Section 9 The responsibilities of the Athletics Chair shall include but not be restricted to:
+Section 9 The responsibilities of the Athletics Chair shall include, but not be restricted to:

 - a.
-Coordinating parent volunteers to support the Athletic programs of the school;b.
+Coordinating parent volunteers to support the Athletic programs of the school; - b.
 Reporting to the Executive Board at monthly meetings.